denisgottardello/QtComPort/README.md

 ## Commands list

-How to see in the above image ist is possible to create a list of commands, as text or hex format, to send.
+How to see in the above image it is possible to create a list of commands, as text or hex format, to send.
 It is possible to setup a delay between commands and to send the commands list in a infinite loop.

 ![](QtComPortScreenshot02.png)